 The beauty of yoga?
 You can do it anywhere—like, even the bathroom on an airplane when you need a quick stretch.
 For the month of September try taking your yoga practice somewhere new.
 This could be as simple as trying out your BFF’s yoga studio instead of your own, or heading “outside the box.”

 Nature offers some pretty spectacular backdrops for your yoga practice.
 Try putting down your mat at the beach, in a field, or—with fall fast approaching—in a pumpkin patch.
+Check out a Wanderlust 108 and practice in one of your favorite parks.
 Enjoy the new sights, smells, and sounds of nature as you ground down to the earth and practice in a new space.

 2. Give the gift of yoga.

 If your friend is a novice—and maybe a little apprehensive about heading straight to the studio—have a class at home!
-Check out online videos for inspiration, like Wanderlust’s.
+Check Wanderlust’s online videos for inspiration.
 Feeling creative and ambitious?
 Create your own custom sequence for you and your new yoga partner to enjoy.

 3. Challenge yourself.